-Better control of fan speed means better control of energy consumption and energy costs.
+Better control of fan speed means better control of energy consumption and energy costs, inverters can help.

 Put simply, an inverter is used to vary the speed of the motor to match the required load.
 In most cases, fans are specified to match the maximum ventilation requirements of the setting.
 Installing an inverter allows you to control the speed of your fan motor to match the actual ventilation needs, rather than run the fan at full power constantly.
 An inverter can vary the motor speed with no loss of efficiency.

 Inverters can be used for simple speed control on a permanent basis or linked to controls which can change between pre-set speeds, dictating the amount of time that the fan runs at full speed.
 When linked with a sensor system, inverters can prove to be even more effective by controlling the motor’s performance based on any number of pre-defined settings.
 These settings usually relate to factors like temperature, air flow or humidity and remove the need for manual adjustment.

 Reducing the speed of the motor will reduce the amount of energy needed to power it.
 The reduction in energy can be by as much as 8 times the reduction in speed.
 The resulting energy savings usually pay for the inverter in a relatively short period of time.
 If you have details of your electricity prices and the usage of your equipment we can give you the approximate payback time.

 Due to recent ERP regulation changes, some motor sizes and efficiencies can now only comply if used with an inverter.

 Whilst inverters play a key-role in energy saving initiatives, there are further benefits to speed control.
 Reducing the amount of time that the motor runs at full speed will reduce the strain on your motor and any related components.
 The motor only works as hard as it needs to, so helping to prolong the service life of the motor and the whole system.
 This results in lower maintenance requirements and, again, lowers costs.